Looking to MIG weld some mild steel?

 Now that was worth thinking about.
 Pete decided to check out the prices for buying himself one of the size 5 tanks.

-Not only would he have the cheaper cost per cf of 75/25 shielding gas.
+Not only would he have the cheaper cost per cubic feet of 75/25 shielding gas.
 He wouldn’t be paying rental all the time.
 He could keep his tank of Argon CO2 for as long as he liked.
 After all the gas doesn’t go off.

 He thought that he should think about getting two tanks of the same size.
 So then he’d have a tank he could swap to when the first ran out.
 Then he didn’t have to rush to get it filled.

-Before you buy your size 5 or 6 (250 cf and 330 cf) tank check that you can get your tank refilled by your local gas supplier.
+Before you buy your size 5 or 6 (250 cf and 330 cf) tank check that you can get your tank refilled by your local welding gas cylinder supplier.

 Often gas suppliers regard 250 cubic foot or 330 cubic foot tanks as rental only.
 And will only refill customer owned tanks of certain sizes.
-It’s worth checking before you buy.
+So, it’s worth checking before you buy.

 And when you’re looking at tanks to buy here are a few things to check before you part with your money.